-This jack is considered a low power solution.
+This jack provides maximum of 120W power and is considered a low power solution.
 Connect a DC power cord to this jack.
 Using a voltage higher than the recommended one may fail to boot the system or cause damage to the system board.